Mónica Palacios (politician): Life

 In November 2022, she won a case for libel against Diego Ordoñez, security secretary.

 Following her restoration to the assembly she was there when the ex-President returned to pass his presidential sash to his successor in November 2023.
 Palacios made the news when she shouted "Out Lasso Out" as he left.
 Lasso ignored the comment.
 Some felt that her comment was ill-timed but she defended her action as she saw him as a thief in a sash.

 In October President Noboa made an allegation of slander concerning comments she had made four months before in Chone, Manabí where she mentioned that the rich of the country including Noboa were thieves.
 The judge, Mercedes Caicedo, however asked for advice from the National Assembly before continuing.
 President Noboa objected to what he said was an unnecessary step.

 In November 2023 she was elected to assembly's commission on Sovereignty and Development of the Agricultural and Fisheries Sector.
 It was led by Jaminton Intriago and Marjorie Rosado as President and vice-president.
 The other members were Andrea Rivadeneira, Amy Gende, Patricia Núñez, Eduardo Mendoza, Viviana Zambrano and Roberto Cuero.

+In May 2024, she is suspended for 60 days following a complaint for harassment of staff from another party.
+In September 2025, she is further suspended from her parliamentary office for 90 days for disrupting the parliamentary commission on biodiversity.